 Contentment with godliness is a great gain because we are free to focus on loving God and serving Him and others.
 When we are content with minimal possessions, we gain independence, time, wealth, and so on.
 When we are content, we no longer have to spend our time and money on worthless, vain things that need maintenance and storage.

-All verses are from the English Standard Bible.
+All verses are from the English Standard Bible unless otherwise indicated.
 If you find my posts and website helpful, please share the links with your friends and family, hopeforcompletehealing.com.
-The information is copyright protected, and no part of the posts or my book may be reproduced without proper citation to Joyce Hanscom.
+The information is copyright protected.
+No part of the posts or my book may be reproduced without proper citation to Joyce Hanscom and this website.